-The purpose of this project is make such a product which will amuse the children with disabilities so we have decided to make any product using the slingshot.
-Slingshot will allow the children to spend their time in fun and as slingshot is a moveable item as well so they can carry it to any place.
-That is why we have decided to make anything using Slingshot.
-The final product will select by the end of this report.

-The following is the original project description provided by the our client Wonder Factory:
+The purpose of this project is make such a product which will be fun for the children. we decided to make our slingshot.
+A Slingshot will allow the children to spend their time in fun.
+That is why we have decided to make our slingshot to stay for years.
+The following is the original project description provided by the our client Wonder Factory.